February 15, 2018

 NYU Washington, DC and the NYU Brademas Center presented a screening of Charlie vs Goliath, a feature-length documentary about a former Catholic priest returning to Wyoming after working among the poor in Venezuela.
 Upon his return, however, he saw homelessness and hunger, poverty and despair, and decided to try and fix things by running for the US Senate.

 His opponent was supported by a huge campaign chest bolstered by corporate donations – something Hardy had rejected.
 This film chronicles one man’s battle to take on the political establishment and show you can win in politics without discarding your values.

-NYU DC faculty Tad Devine and Ron Christie joined a discussion following the film.
-This dialogue was moderated by NYUDC Global Leadership Scholar, Manahil Zafar.
+NYU DC Faculty Tad Devine and Ron Christie joined in a discussion following the film.
+This dialogue was moderated by NYU DC Global Leadership Student, Manahil Zafar.

 Ron Christie, founder and President of Christie Strategies LLC, is a veteran senior advisor of both the White House and the Congress, brings years of government relations and media experience.

 Previously, Christie served as Vice President of Navigators Global LLC - a strategic consulting and communications firm.
 He previously served as Executive Vice President and Director of Global Government Affairs at Ruder Finn and Of Counsel at the Washington D.C. law firm Patton Boggs, LLP.
 From 2002 to 2004, he was Acting Director of USA Freedom Corps and special assistant to President George W. Bush.
 He began service at the White House in 2001 as deputy assistant to Vice President Cheney for domestic policy, advising the Vice President on policy initiatives in healthcare, budget, tax and other policy areas.